We offer four certificate programs designed to provide the essential core competencies in each area.

-The Certificate in Adventure-Based Programming is designed for students pursuing a professional interest in experiential education and wilderness activities within settings such as youth organizations, church groups, travel and tourism, and schools and colleges.
+The Certificate in Adventure-Based Programming is designed for students pursuing a professional interest in experiential education and wilderness activities within settings such as youth organizations, church groups, travel and tourism, schools, and colleges.
 Adventure education is explored through courses using group initiative and perceived risk activities to foster personal development.
 The certificate centers on preparing students to facilitate ropes courses, climbing walls, mobile initiative courses, and natural resource-based pursuits such as rock climbing, backpacking, cross-country skiing, and other outdoor activities.

 All coursework to be applied to this certificate must be completed with a minimum grade of C to be counted.

-Serving At-Risk Youth
+Serving Youth At-Risk

-The Certificate in Serving At-Risk Youth is awarded to students who successfully complete 12 units of upper-division coursework selected to provide an overview of the critical issues that face youth and the service concerns associated with meeting their needs.
+The Certificate in Serving Youth At-Risk is awarded to students who successfully complete 12 units of upper-division coursework selected to provide an overview of the critical issues that face youth and the service concerns associated with meeting their needs.
 All coursework to be applied to this certificate must be completed with a minimum grade of C.

 Special Event Planning

 The Certificate in Special Event Planning is designed to prepare students to plan